Grounding Computer Use Agents on Human Demonstrations: Results

 RL post-training on top of the SFT models results in consistent but modest improvements for both the $3$B and $7$B models shown in \Cref{tab:results_rl_tuned}.
-For the $3$B model, \model{}-3B (RL) achieves an average of 70.0 (without UI-V) and 68.4 overall, surpassing the SFT-only model, \model{}-3B (SFT), which scores 68.4 and 66.4, respectively.
-For the $7$B model, \model{}-7B (RL) achieves 70.5, improving upon \model{}-7B (SFT)'s 69.2 (with UI-V).
+For the $3$B model, \textbf{\model{}-3B (RL)} achieves an average of \textbf{70.0} (without UI-V) and \textbf{68.4} overall, surpassing the SFT-only model, \textbf{\model{}-3B (SFT)}, which scores \textbf{68.4} and \textbf{66.4}, respectively.
+For the $7$B model, \textbf{\model{}-7B (RL)} achieves \textbf{70.5}, improving upon \textbf{\model{}-7B (SFT)}'s \textbf{69.2} (with UI-V).
 These results suggest that SFT, when trained with high-quality data, captures the majority of the model's performance, with RL offering targeted fine-tuning that provides incremental improvements.
 In practice, high-quality SFT can establish strong baselines, and RL can serve as an optional refinement step to further enhance performance.
 While our reward design is simple, we acknowledge that more sophisticated reward functions, such as those in \citet{liu2025infiguig1advancingguigrounding}, could lead to more substantial RL gains, which we leave for future work.

 \paragraph{Analyzing RL Gains.} We investigate the modest gains from RL (see~\Cref{fig:analysis_bar_chart}).
 In this setup, we start with SFT models (Qwen2.5-VL-3B-Instruct) trained on Aguvis, UGround, OS-Atlas (Desktop), JEDI, and \dataset{}, and then apply RL using 10K examples exclusively from \dataset{}.
 We find that models trained with \dataset{} during SFT show the smallest performance gains from RL, while models trained on other datasets benefit more from RL fine-tuning with \dataset{}.
 This suggests that SFT with \dataset{} already provides highly informative supervision, leaving fewer errors for RL to correct.
 Moreover, the magnitude of RL improvements correlates with the initial SFT performance: stronger SFT models yield smaller absolute gains because they start with fewer remaining errors.
+We explore this phenomenon in greater detail in \Cref{app:rl_gains}.